-Eclampsia is an adverse condition in Pregnancy that can lead to complications of both the mother and the unborn child.
+Eclampsia is an adverse condition in Pregnancy that can lead to potentially serious complications for both the mother and the unborn child.
 This condition often occurs when seizures develop in a women with a similar condition called – Pre-Eclampsia.
 This is a progression of a less serious condition.

 Pre-eclampsia is a condition of elevated blood pressure and protein in the urine and eclampsia is a more serious condition.

 Seizure activity is found in an individual without a previous seizure history or known seizure activity

 Although rare, some cases of seizures and other problems can begin in someone without a having pre-eclampsia.

 Eclampsia is seen on average in 0.50 per 1,000 births in the United States.
 It is one of the leading causes for both maternal and perinatal deaths